Technical Assistance includes, but is not limited to, the following issues: drainage, erosion, soils information, and water quality issues.

 Wildlife Habitat Management

-Site evaluations are conducted, and recommendations might include, but not be limited to, development of vegetation, area uses.
+Site evaluations are conducted, and recommendations might include, but not be limited to, development of vegetation, woodland thinning, controlled burns and habitat enhancement.
 In some instances, financial assistance may be applicable.